May Declaration: Background

-During the First World War, pressure developed in the parts of Austria-Hungary inhabited by the South Slavic population – the Croats, Serbs, Slovenes, and Bosniaks in support of a trialist reform, or establishment of a common state of South Slavs independent of the empire.
+During the First World War, pressure developed in the parts of Austria-Hungary inhabited by the South Slavic population – the Croats, Serbs, Slovenes, and Bosniaks – in support of a trialist reform, or establishment of a common state of South Slavs independent of the empire.
 The latter was meant to be achieved through realisation of Yugoslavist ideas, and unification with the Kingdom of Serbia.

 Serbia considered the war an opportunity for territorial expansion.
 A committee tasked with determining war aims produced a programme to establish a Yugoslav state by the addition of South Slav-inhabited parts of the Habsburg lands – Croatia-Slavonia, Slovene Lands, Vojvodina, Bosnia and Herzegovina, and Dalmatia.
 In the Niš Declaration, the National Assembly of Serbia announced the struggle to liberate and unify "unliberated brothers".
 This aim was contravened by the Triple Entente, which favoured the existence of Austria-Hungary as a counterweight to influence of the German Empire.

 In 1915, the Yugoslav Committee was established as an ad-hoc group with no official capacity.
 The committee, partially funded by the Serbian government, consisted of intellectuals and politicians from Austria-Hungary claiming to represent the interests of South Slavs.
 Ante Trumbić served as president of the committee, but its most prominent member was Frano Supilo, the co-founder of the ruling Croat-Serb Coalition (HSK) in Croatia-Slavonia.
 Supilo advocated a federation consisting of Serbia (including Vojvodina), Croatia (encompassing Croatia-Slavonia and Dalmatia), Bosnia and Herzegovina, Slovenia, and Montenegro.
 At the same time, the committee learned that the Triple Entente promised the Kingdom of Italy territory (parts of the Slovene Lands, Istria, and Dalmatia) under the Treaty of London to forge an alliance with that nation.
 Most of the committee members were from Dalmatia, and saw the Treaty of London as a threat that could only be checked with help from Serbia.

 International support only began to gradually shift away from the preservation of Austria-Hungary in 1917.
 That year, Russia sued for peace following the Russian Revolution, while the United States, whose President Woodrow Wilson advocated the principle of self-determination, entered the war.
 Nonetheless, in his Fourteen Points speech, Wilson only promised autonomy for the peoples of Austria-Hungary.
 Preservation of the dual monarchy was not abandoned before the signing of the Treaty of Brest-Litovsk in March 1918.
 By then, the allies became convinced that it could not resist the Communist revolution.

+Yugoslav Club

+South Slavic deputies on the Austro-Hungarian Imperial Council in Vienna organised themselves into the Yugoslav Parliamentary Group or the Yugoslav Club by following examples of similar grouping by their Polish and Czech colleagues.
+The deputies represented Cisleithanian lands (the Slovene Lands, Dalmatia, Istria, and Bosnia and Herzegovina).
+The Yugoslav Club there was chaired by the leader of the Slovene People's Party (SLS) Anton Korošec.
+Twenty-three club members were Slovenes, twelve were Croats, and two were Serbs.